Skip to content

 • Licence: Authors retain their copyright and grant Wiley the right to publish under a Creative Commons license.
 The workflow directs to CC-BY as the first option.
 It is possible to select the Creative Commons license Attribution Non-Commercial 4.0 International (CC-By-NC 4.0) or the Creative Commons license Attribution Non-Commercial Non-Derivative 4.0 International (CC-By-NC-ND 4.0).
 (Some funders' requirements may limit the choice of CC licences).

-Publish your article Open Access in 1200+ journals
+Publish your article Open Access for free in 2400+ journals

-• Type of agreement: forthcoming agreement with Elsevier through CRUI allowing for APCs to be waived
+• Type of agreement: transformative agreement with Elsevier (via CRUI )allowing for APCs to be waived

-• Coverage: also articles published in the first months of 2023 will be eligible for APC waiver, from 1 January 2023.
-CRUI & Elsevier to sign by June 2023 (approx.)
+• Coverage: articles published in the first months of 2023 are eligible for APC waiver, from 1 January 2023

 Special Institutional Agreements and Memberships